The Transalpine Adventure Part 1 - Mountain Biking from Lenggries to Passo Stelvio

 I had worried about this scenario pretty much the entire third day, as you could see the snow cover on the mountains grow larger and larger, the further we progressed up the Ötz Valley.
 So my dream was probably a result of this anxiety.
 But when I really started to worry, was when we passed a sign on the first meters of our ascent towards the mountains, that announced: “The way to the Martin-Busch-Hütte is not passable for mountain bikers, due to a rockfall.”
 Well at this point we were already committed to this mountain pass.
 We would make our attempt, and if it failed we would need to rethink the whole adventure anyways.

 Luckily for us, the gravel road leading towards the Martin-Busch Hütte at 2500 meters of elevation had been cleared just the day prior, and we could actually cycle up the whole thing.
-I later learned as of now, that the way between Vent and the Martin Busch Hütte is quite infamous for its frequent rockfalls and avalanches, and especially during winter ascents of the Similauen is actually considered the most dangerous part of the route.
+I later learned that the way between Vent and the Martin Busch Hütte is quite infamous for its frequent rockfalls and avalanches, and especially during winter ascents of the Similauen is actually considered the most dangerous part of the route.
 But we did not know that and still reached the Martin-Busch Hütte in good health.
 From here on out we would have to push and carry up our bikes for the next 500 meters of elevation until we would reach the Refugio Similauen and our mountain pass.
-Well, we pushed our bikes up for about half the height, because there, with our goal already in sight the snow started.
+We pushed our bikes up for about half the height, because there, with our goal already in sight the snow started.

-It is important to note that these are not only snowfields, but actually, there is a glacier beneath the snow.
+It is important to note that these are not only snowfields but actually, there is a glacier beneath the snow.
 And that leads to some separate challenges.
 For example, you should know the way.
 In our case, we had both a GPS track and good waymarking as well as a well-trodden path following them.
 But still, crossing a glacier is inherently dangerous, even more so if you do it while carrying a mountain bike.
 This also seems to be as right a place as any to talk about shoes.
 Both Clemens and I were using alpine-rated trail-running shoes for this trip.
 It basically means that the sole of a hiking boot has been slapped onto a standard running shoe.
 In my opinion, those kinds of shoes are the only practical option if you should ever plan to follow our exact track.

 Anyways they had an excellent grip on the wet and soggy snow, allowing us to cross the glacier without crampons.
 Which is another thing in a long list of random conditions we probably should have never counted on?
 But we reached the top of our mountain pass and took in the view.
 Behind us, snow left and right the snow-covered peaks of the Similauen Mountain Range and in front of us a long descent down towards the valley.
 And at the bottom of the valley, the Lago di Vernagt, a dammed lake of unnaturally deep blue.
 While preparing for our downhill, we were treated like some kind of celebrities by the hikers all around us.
 The Similauen is a very popular mountain for all types of hikers, and there is always a little bit of traffic here.
 And most of those hikers came out from the hut, to talk with us and probably find out what kinds of crazy guys had just carried their bikes up a glacier.